-The establishment of the WP-HROB and its programme of work followed a detailed review by member countries of whether there was a need to continue work on harmonisation in biotechnology at the OECD and, if so, what it should entail.
-This analysis was undertaken by the Ad Hoc Group for Environmental Aspects of Biotechnology (established by the Joint Meeting)2 in 1994.
+The establishment of the Working Group and its programme of work followed a detailed analysis by member countries of whether there was a need to continue work on harmonisation in biotechnology at the OECD, and if so, what it should entail.
+This analysis was undertaken by the Ad Hoc Group for Environmental Aspects of Biotechnology (established by the Joint Meeting), in 1994 mainly.

-The Ad Hoc Group for Environmental Aspects of Biotechnology took into consideration and built upon earlier work at the OECD which had begun in the mid-1980s.
-Initially, these OECD activities focused on the environmental and agricultural implications of field trials of transgenic organisms but this was soon followed by a consideration of their large-scale use and commercialisation (a summary of this extensive body of work can be found in the annex to this introductory chapter).
+The Ad Hoc Group for Environmental Aspects of Biotechnology took into consideration, and built upon, the earlier work at the OECD which began in the mid-1980s.
+Initially, these OECD activities focused on the environmental and agricultural implications of field trials of transgenic organisms, but this was soon followed by a consideration of their large-scale use and commercialisation.
+(A summary of this extensive body of work is found in the annex to this introduction.)